What are the teacher’s responsibilities for students with disabilities who use accommodations?

 - Set aside space for equipment when it is not in use.
 Placing the equipment in a safe location protects it from damage.

-- Be sure the audio option is enabled on computers for students who are using the synthesized voice feature.
-Often, computers in classrooms, libraries, or labs have the audio option disabled to cut down on noise and limit distractions.
+- Be sure the audio option is enabled on computers for students who use the synthesized voice feature.
+Computers in classrooms, libraries, or labs often have their audio options disabled to reduce noise and distractions.
+To prevent disrupting other students, provide headphones.

-- Be sure the settings on the computer or the text reader (e.g., font size, boldface, speed of braille refreshable text) match the needs of each student.
-Not having these pre-set can waste valuable classroom time.
+- Be sure the settings on the computer or text reader (e.g., font size, boldface, speed of braille refreshable text) match the needs of the student.
+Failing to pre-set these can waste valuable classroom time.
+Also, teach students to personalize their settings independently so that they are prepared to do this in other environments.

-- Obtain appropriate devices (e.g., CDs or USB drives) for saving and transporting data files.
-Students may need to access the files away from the classroom or on different equipment, for example a personal laptop.
+- Obtain appropriate devices or services (e.g., USB drives, cloud storage) for saving and transporting data files.
+Students may need to access the files away from the classroom or on different equipment (e.g., a personal laptop).

-- Attend trainings about accommodations to understand specific policies and guidelines for your state.
+- Attend trainings about accommodations to understand specific policies and guidelines for your state (e.g., guidelines for testing accommodations).

 - Collaborate and communicate with knowledgeable individuals (e.g., special education teachers, parents, students).